 GCC is a fluid power and motion control distributor serving the territories of Washington, Oregon, Florida, Alaska, parts of Idaho, southern Georgia and Puerto Rico.
-GCC provides fluid power expertise to unique industries including animatronics, life science and industrial automation.
+However, in 2025 GCC will be expanding to also service the states of West Virginia, Virginia, North and South Carolina, Tennessee, and Georgia.
+GCC provides fluid power and pneumatic expertise to unique industries including animatronics, life science, and industrial automation.